 In our conversation at a later stage he told us that he had initially worked in JSS on and off for 5 years and then completely shifted here 8 years ago.
-The amount of respect the people around him were giving him was touching and at the same time empowering to me.
+The amount of respect the people were giving him was touching and at the same time empowering to me.

-The place is custom built for the people it serves, with less number of doctors and a huge number of patients it is very challenging for JSS to manage the work load.
+The place is custom built for the people it serves.
+With less number of doctors and a huge number of patients it is very challenging for JSS to manage the workload.

-Many time a person may have to wait for a day or two to be examined by a doctor.
+Many times a person may have to wait for a day or two to be examined by a doctor.
 The doctor we went to meet told us that they gave a huge emphasis on quality and thorough checkup which might take more time per individual but was very effective.
 You may wonder how will a person wait here for such long periods in a line?
-Well the answer is rather simple and intutive they just kept a piece of what they carried as a representation of themselves to save a spot in the line as shown below:
+Well the answer is rather simple and intuitive: they just kept a piece of what they carried as a representation of themselves to save a spot in the line as shown below: